acceleratedscience/openad-plugin-demo/README.md

 ### Learning

-The plugin code is relatively simple and self explanatory.
+The plugin code is relatively simple and self-explanatory.
 You'll find documentation across the code to help you along.

 If you prefer a step-by-step guide on how to build your own plugin, head to the [Plugin Developer Guide](https://openad.accelerate.science/documentation/plugins/#creating-your-own-plugin).